TombCrawler/JAVA_Practice/README.md

 # The Practice of JAVA

 The main part is `iOrchestra`.
-I am making a handful orchestra which makes you a meaestro!
+I am making a handful orchestra which makes you a maestro!
 Simply compile `javac iOrchestra.java` and run `java iOrchestra`

 Others: <br>